Skip to content

 You will then be sent a ‘How Your Disability Affects You’ form to complete.

 You will need to fill in the ‘How Your Disability Affects You’ form using the notes that come with it to help you.
-There is a lot of really good advice on a number of websites about this so we have not repeated this here.
+There is a lot of really good advice on a number of websites about this so we have not repeated it.
 It is well worth reading them through and thinking carefully about what you want to say before you fill out your form:

 Some Local Authorities have a Welfare Rights Service which can be very helpful.
 Check your Local Authority website.

-If you are having any difficulties or would like to discuss what you might say on your form get in touch with SMA UK.
+If you are having any difficulties or would like to discuss what you might say on your form get in touch with SMA UK >.

 Once you have filled out your form, return it to the Department of Work and Pensions (DWP).
 The address is on the form.
 Make sure to keep a copy.